afifsuwandi/afifsuwandi/README.md

 ## Hello there 👋

-I'm Muhammad Afif, a passionate self-taught data engineer and strive to equip myself with new knowledge every day.
-Coming from mechanical engineer background didn't stop me from pursuing my passion in Big Data and cloud technology.
-It all started when I got retrenched during Covid and Big Data, blockchain, cloud techhnology become such a big phenomenal during that period.
-I am still new in this space but I believe anyone can be whatever they want as long as they have the passion and give 100% whatever they do.
-I ended up exploring and doing practical stuff to familarize myself with all sorts of tool and I don't plan to stop learning.
+Hi there!
+I'm Muhammad Afif, a driven and self-taught data engineer with a passion for continually expanding my knowledge.
+Despite starting my career in mechanical engineering, I was inspired to dive into the exciting world of Big Data and cloud technology, especially during the height of the Covid-19 pandemic.
+I believe that with hard work and dedication, anyone can achieve their goals and pursue their passions.
+That's why I've dedicated myself to exploring and gaining practical experience with a wide range of tools and technologies in this field.

-Every day is an opportunity to learn more.
-Feel free to connect with me and I open to discussion with hands-on projects I have done.
+I'm always eager to learn more and grow as a data engineer.
+If you're looking for someone who is dedicated, hands-on, and always striving to improve, feel free to connect with me.
+I'd love to chat about the projects I've worked on and how I can bring my skills and expertise to your organization.

 <h3>👨‍💻 Data Engineer Projects:</h3>